ankit-vatsa/DevOps/Docker/Spring Boot/README.md

-- Make a Spring Boot Application - Simple RESTful Web Services API.
+- Develop a Spring Boot Application - Simple RESTful Web Services API.
+- Click on Project -> Run as -> Maven Install

 Create a file named "Dockerfile" in the same directory as project.